-ChefSofi Mortar and Pestle Set - 6 Inch - 2 Cup Capacity - Unpolished Heavy Granite for Enhanced Performance and Organic Appearance - INCLUDED: Anti-Scratch Protector + Italian Recipes EBook
+ChefSofi Mortar and Pestle Set - 6 Inch - 2 Cup Capacity - Unpolished Heavy Granite for Enhanced Performance and Organic Appearance - Included: Anti-Scratch Protector

 Great for spices, guacamole prep, and any odd mystical spice grinding required for your next batch of potions.

 Should you decide to use a mortar and pestle for spices, avoid cleaning it with soap.
 Brush it off, rinse it out, and let it dry.
 Soap can leave fine residues that will latch on to your spices later, creating off-putting flavors in your food.

 A coffee grinder is by far the fastest way to grind spices.
 However, we don’t recommend you use one that’s needed for your morning brew—keep a dirt cheap blade grinder on hand for spices.

 Coffee and certain spices don’t mix, and it’s nearly impossible to clean out a grinder so thoroughly that every ground is captured.
 Label one grinder “spices” so there’s never any confusion.
 Unless, of course, you enjoy clove flavored coffee, that is.